A Day at the Races (album): "White Man"

 "White Man" was written by May about the suffering of Native Americans at the hands of European immigrants during the colonial period, taking the viewpoint of native peoples.
 It is one of Queen's heaviest works, thematically and musically.

 "Good Old-Fashioned Lover Boy"

 "Good Old-Fashioned Lover Boy" was written by Mercury.
 It starts with a piano and vocal introduction by Mercury, and the bass and drums join in at the start of the chorus.
-Part of the bridge of the song is sung by Mike Stone (the lines: "Hey boy where'd you get it from?
+Part of the bridge of the song is sung by engineer Mike Stone (the lines: "Hey boy where'd you get it from?
 Hey boy where did you go?").
 The recording is enhanced by multi-tracked vocals, as well as May's guitar choirs.

 The song was performed live on Top of the Pops in June 1977, with Taylor singing Stone's part.
 Most of the track was a concert staple on the band's A Day at the Races Tour and News of the World Tour.